 Tableau Resource Monitoring Tool: Get more from your deployment through enhanced agent-based monitoring.
-The Resource Monitoring Tool offers deep insights into the health and performance of a Tableau Server cluster by parsing and analysing the logs generated by overall server usage and combining that with monitoring of physical system usage (CPU usage, RAM, disk I/O etc.).
+The Resource Monitoring Tool offers deep insights into the health and performance of a Tableau Server cluster by parsing and analyzing the logs generated by overall Server usage and combining that with monitoring of physical system usage (CPU Usage, RAM, Disk I/O etc.).

-Tableau Content Migration Tool: Manage workbook and data source content workflows through an easy-to-use interface without the need for scripting.
+Tableau Content Migration Tool: Manage workbook and data source content workflows through an easy to use interface without the need for scripting.
 The Content Migration Tool enables workbook and data source migrations through rule-based selections and facilitates complex transformations of the content during migration.
-The tool works well for ￼￼dev/test/prod content promotion, templatised OEM distribution, and both cross-server and intra-server￼￼.
+The tool works well for ￼￼dev/test/prod content promotion, templatized OEM distribution, and both cross-server and intra-server￼￼.

-External repository using Amazon RDS: For large deployments hosted on Amazon Web Services (AWS), customers can choose to host the metadata repository in Amazon RDS Postgres instead of Tableau Server’s built-in Postgres database.
-This approach provides increased scalability and high availability for organisations with large amounts of Tableau metadata.
+External Repository using Amazon RDS: For large deployments hosted on Amazon Web Services (AWS), customers can choose to host the metadata repository in Amazon RDS Postgres instead of Tableau Server’s built-in Postgres database.
+This approach provides increased scalability and high availability for organizations with large amounts of Tableau metadata.

-Workload management: Optimise performance by customising which nodes in the cluster process background jobs and extract refreshes.
-This provides more control, better scalability, resource governance and, in some cases, performance gains for specific workloads in Tableau Server.
+Workload Management: Optimize performance by customizing which nodes in the cluster process background jobs and extract refreshes.
+This provides more control, better scalability, resource governance, and in some cases, performance gains for specific workloads in Tableau Server.

 AWS Key Management Service: For customers who deploy Tableau Server on AWS, leverage the AWS Key Management Service (KMS) for storing the root key for encryption instead of the default built-in KMS.
 This integration with AWS uses IAM roles to authenticate Tableau Server to AWS KMS, providing an enhanced level of integration and security to meet the most demanding compliance needs.

 We are excited about this new, enterprise-focused area of investments that support our customers deploying Tableau at scale.
-If we’ve piqued your interest, you can join the pre-release programme and try out new features as they become available.
-Please give us your feedback and make sure to let us know which other areas you’d like to see us making future investments in.
+If we’ve piqued your interest, you can join the pre-release program and try out new features as they become available.
+Give us your feedback and be sure to let us know which other areas you’d like to see us making future investments.